DOE-ICoM/liao-etal_2023_mosart_joh/workflow/mosart.md

-## How to prepare and run the  the MOSART simulation
+## How to prepare and run the MOSART simulation

-## Generate parameter for MOSART based on HexWatershed result
+### Generate parameter for MOSART based on HexWatershed result

+1. Convert the HexWatershed output JSON file `hexwatershed.json` into the MOSART netcdf input file.

-## Generate the remaining input files for MOSART
+### Generate the remaining input files for MOSART

 ### Ming Pan runoff preparation

-## Run the MOSART simulation
+### Run the MOSART simulation

+### Visualization